 Ares is the Greek God of War and was one of the Greek gods that became more popular in our culture, especially after the saga of God of War games ...
 Check out everything about Ares by reading the article.

 Apollo is the Greek God of the sun and truth ...
 A lifetime ago he was compared to the Titan Helio and an interesting fact about him is that his name is the same in both Greek and Roman Mythology.

-Aphrodite was the Greek Goddess of Love and Beauty and fertility within Greek and Roman Mythologies.
-She was married to Hephaestus and was evidently considered the most Beautiful Goddess of Olympus, check it out.
+Aphrodite: Greek Goddess of Love and Beauty and fertility within Greek and Roman Mythologies.
+She was married to Hephaestus and was evidently considered the most Beautiful Goddess of Olympus, check.